orchardtree/intro-the-shell-ide/README.md

 What's the difference?
 Well consider a mechanic driving to work.
 In that moment, waiting in traffic, they are a _user_ of the car.
-But then they take a right turn and *cough*, *splutter* their car chokes to a stop.
+But then they take a right turn and *cough*, *splutter* &mdash; their car chokes to a stop.
 At once their mind changes to being a _mechanic_ or a _developer_.
 They think about petroleum, spark-plugs and ignitions.
 They can _debug_ their car using techniques they've learned.
 They can imagine what might be wrong.
 To get more data or to verify their guess, they _open up the hood_.
 Learning to be a